Call for Papers

 Online via Zoom / Lisbon Time Zone

-Following the previous editions in 2018, 2021, and 2023, the EL@N research group (Online Language Teaching) of LE@D (Distance Education and eLearning Lab) and the Department of Humanities at Universidade Aberta will organize on November 5 and 6, 2025 the
+Following the previous editions in 2018, 2021, and 2023, the EL@N research group (Online Language Teaching) of LE@D (Distance Education and eLearning Lab) and the Department of Humanities at Universidade Aberta will organize the

 4th International Congress on Innovation and Technology in Language Teaching (iTel2025)

-This edition, while not excluding other areas, will focus primarily on the impact of artificial intelligence in personalizing the teaching and learning of languages and cultures in digital environments.
+on November 5 and 6, 2025.
+This edition, while not excluding other areas, will focus primarily on the impact of artificial intelligence on personalising the teaching and learning of languages and cultures in digital environments.

-This international congress aims to bring together researchers, teachers, and students in the field of language and cultural education, whether in native or non-native contexts, who are dedicated to topics related to the teaching and learning of languages and cultures in virtual or digitally mediated contexts.
+This international congress aims to bring together researchers, teachers, and students in the field of language and cultural education, in both native and non-native contexts, who are dedicated to exploring the teaching and learning of languages and cultures in virtual or digitally mediated environments.

-It aims to promote theoretical reflection as well as the sharing of practices and experiences on language and culture teaching and learning carried out in virtual environments or mediated by various digital technologies.
-As indicated by the subtitle, this 4th edition of the congress will also pay special attention to the potential of AI in personalizing the digital teaching and learning experience.
+It also seeks to promote theoretical reflection and the sharing of practices and experiences related to language and culture education conducted in virtual or digitally mediated environments.
+As indicated by its subtitle, this 4th edition will place particular emphasis on the potential of AI in personalising the digital teaching and learning experience.

 Coordination: Antonio Chenoll